-2 2-01.
+2-01.
 General Characteristics.
-The ACT River Basin, made up of the Coosa, Tallapoosa, and 3 Alabama Rivers and their tributaries, drains northeastern and east-central Alabama, northwestern Georgia, and a small portion of Tennessee.
-The drainage basin has a maximum 4 5 length of about 330 miles, an average width of approximately 70 miles, and a maximum width of about 125 miles.
-The ACT Basin drains an area totaling approximately 22,800 square miles: 6 17,300 square miles in Alabama; 5,400 square miles in Georgia; and 100 square miles in 7 8 Tennessee.
-The ACT Basin and its principal rivers are illustrated in Plate 2-1.
-Figure 2-1 provides longitudinal views of the Alabama, Coosa, Etowah, and Tallapoosa Rivers, including 9 the locations of dams and reservoirs.
-The major tributaries within the ACT Basin are shown on 10 Plate 2-2 and listed in Table 2-1.
-11
+The ACT River Basin, made up of the Coosa, Tallapoosa, and Alabama Rivers and their tributaries, drains northeastern and east-central Alabama, northwestern Georgia, and a small portion of Tennessee.
+The drainage basin has a maximum length of about 330 miles, an average width of approximately 70 miles, and a maximum width of about 125 miles.
+The ACT Basin drains an area totaling approximately 22,739 square miles: 17,254 square miles in Alabama; 5,385 square miles in Georgia; and 100 square miles in Tennessee.
+The ACT Basin and its principal rivers are illustrated on Plate 2-1.
+Figure 2-1 provides longitudinal views of the Alabama, Coosa, Etowah, and Tallapoosa Rivers, including the locations of dams and reservoirs.
+The major tributaries within the ACT Basin are shown on Plate 2-2 and listed in Table 2-1.

 The Coosa River is formed by the Etowah and Oostanaula Rivers at Rome, Georgia, and flows first westerly, then southwesterly, and finally southerly for a total of 286 miles before joining the Tallapoosa River to form the Alabama River south of Wetumpka, Alabama.
-The drainage area of the Coosa River is approximately 10,200 square miles.
+The drainage area of the Coosa River is approximately 10,156 square miles.
 The main tributaries of the Coosa River are its headwater streams, the Etowah and Oostanaula Rivers.
+Weiss Dam and Lake, H. Neely Henry Dam and Lake, Logan Martin Dam and Lake, Lay Dam and Lake, Mitchell Dam and Lake, Jordan Dam and Lake, and Walter Bouldin Dam and Lake Projects are located on the Coosa River.

 The Etowah River lies entirely within Georgia and is formed by several small mountain creeks which rise on the southern slopes of the Blue Ridge Mountains at an elevation of about 3,250 feet.
-The Etowah River flows for 150 miles to Rome, Georgia, and has a drainage area of 1,860 square miles, with a maximum width of about 40 miles and a length of about 70 miles.
+The Etowah River flows for 164 miles to Rome, Georgia, and has a drainage area of 1,861 square miles, with a maximum width of about 40 miles and a length of about 70 miles.
 Allatoona Dam and Lake Project is located on the Etowah River upstream of Cartersville, Georgia.